gofynd/fdk-client-javascript/documentation/application/CART.md

-Updates the cart with items from a shared link.
+Use this API to merge the shared cart with existing cart, or replace the existing cart with the shared cart.
+The `action` parameter is used to indicate the operation Merge or Replace.

 *Returned Response:*